 In other words, bars relegated to the Boneyard may have superficial issues that prevent them from being offered at full retail price, but are still good enough to be usable and are therefore sold at a discount.
 Boneyard bars are sold as-is, with no warranty and no returns allowed.

 Given how much a good quality barbell can cost, Boneyard Bars are a tempting proposition despite the chance of ending up with a lemon you can’t return or replace.

 I like saving money as much as the next person, so I’ve put the Boneyard to the test to see if it’s worth a gamble on what I consider to be a crucial piece of equipment for any home gym.

 I purchased the following three barbells over the last six months from the Boneyard:

-Read on for the sordid details of my experience with the Boneyard versions of each bar.
+Read on for details of my experience with the Boneyard versions of each bar.